Shop

 Ryan Houghton of Gorham, Maine’s The Hop Yard, knows New England’s hop history well.

 “It was the main growing region for hops in the country,” he explains.
 “It was really Maine, New Hampshire, New York, a little bit in [Massachusetts].”
-After Prohibition, he points out, “everything really started off out West.
-For the past 80, 90, 100 years now, it’s all been in Oregon and Washington.”
+After Prohibition, he says, “Everything started out West.
+For the past eighty, ninety, one hundred years, it’s all been in Oregon and Washington.”

 Can Hops Grow in New England?

-According to Julian Post, Farm Manager for Champlain Valley Hops in Starksboro, Vermont, that’s partly a matter of latitude.
+According to Julian Post, co-founder and farm manager for Champlain Valley Hops in Starksboro, Vermont, that’s partly a matter of latitude.

 “If you’re talking about just major limiting factors of where you can grow hops and where you can’t,” he says, “latitude is one of the first.
 Hops grow so much during the season.
-Some people say they grow six inches plus per day, I’ve even seen twelve cited somewhere.”
+Some say they grow six inches plus per day; I’ve even seen twelve cited somewhere.”

-He notes Florida as an example of a place that’s warm and sunny all year round, but where the days last only twelve hours.
-In the Atlantic Northeast, at peak season, the days can last up to sixteen hours —- all thanks to latitude.
-Incidentally, the Northeast’s latitude (43°) is fairly close to the Northwest’s (45°), and both are slightly under the latitude of places like, say, Germany (51°) and The Czech Republic (49°).
+He notes Florida as an example of a place that’s warm and sunny all year round but where the days last only twelve hours.
+In the Atlantic Northeast, at peak season, the days can last up to 16 hours—all thanks to latitude.
+Incidentally, the Northeast’s latitude (43°) is pretty close to the Northwest’s (45°), and both are slightly under the latitude of places like, say, Germany (51°) and the Czech Republic (49°).

 “Those extra hours of daylight allow the hops to grow that much more,” Post adds.